 Smart entry access is an owner’s first line of defense, as it can be customized per tenant and records a complete activity log of who is on your facility at all times.
 The second line of defense for a self-storage facility would be smart locks.
 Smart locks can be designed with thermal motion sensors inside each and every unit door, which triggers a silent alarm notifying the tenant and staff of any after-hour thermal motion activity.

 According to data collected by the FBI’s Uniform Crime Reporting (UCR) Program, there were an estimated 7,196,045 property crime offenses in the nation in 2018 alone, resulting in losses estimated at $16.4 billion.

-Frightening crime statistics aside, there’s a lot of business benefits to updating your self-storage facility’s security.
-After all, your facility’s security is your primary marketing tool, and with upgraded security you’ll be able to charge a higher rental rate for your units and increase your revenue per square foot.
+Scary crime statistics aside, there’s a lot of business benefits to updating your self-storage facility’s security.
+After all, your facility’s security is your primary marketing tool, and with upgraded security you’ll be able to charge higher rental rates for your units and increase your revenue per square foot.

 Janus International Group is the leading global manufacturer and supplier of turn-key self-storage, commercial and industrial building solutions including: roll up and swing doors, hallway systems, re-locatable storage units, and facility and door automation technologies.
 The Janus team operates out of several U.S. locations and five locations internationally.